Concepts

 Regions and Availability Zones

+The OpenIaaS product is deployed in an availability zone.
 An availability zone is part of a region.

-This provides better load distribution, maximizes redundancy, and facilitates the implementation of a Disaster Recovery Plan (DRP) in the event of an incident.
+This deployment type allows you to choose the location of the clusters and distribute them across different availability zones (AZ).
+This provides better load distribution, maximizes redundancy, and facilitates the implementation of a disaster recovery plan (DRP) in the event of an incident.

 Compute Blade Classes

-| Reference | RAM (1) | Frequency (2) | Number of Cores / Threads | Connectivity (3) | GPU (4) |
+| Reference | RAM (1) | Frequency (2) | Number of cores / threads | Connectivity (3) | GPU (4) |

 |---|---|---|---|---|---|

-| ECO | 384 GB | 2.20/3.0 GHz (Silver 4114 or equivalent) | 20 / 40 threads | 2 × 10 Gbit/s | - |
+| ECO | 384 GB | 2.20/3.0 GHz (Silver 4114 or equivalent) | 20 / 40 threads | 2 X 10 Gbit/s | - |

-| STANDARD | 384 GB | 2.40/3.4 GHz (Silver 4314 or equivalent) | 32 / 64 threads | 2 × 25 Gbit/s | - |
+| STANDARD | 384 GB | 2.40/3.4 GHz (Silver 4314 or equivalent) | 32 / 64 threads | 2 X 25 Gbit/s | - |

-| ADVANCE | 768 GB | 2.80/3.5 GHz (Gold 6342 or equivalent) | 48 / 96 threads | 2 × 25 Gbit/s | - |
+| ADVANCE | 768 GB | 2.80/3.5 GHz (Gold 6342 or equivalent) | 48 / 96 threads | 2 X 25 Gbit/s | - |

-| PERFORMANCE 1 | 384 GB | 3.20/3.6 GHz (Xeon E-53I5Y or equivalent) | 16 / 32 threads | 2 × 25 Gbit/s | - |
+| PERFORMANCE 1 | 384 GB | 3.20/3.6 GHz (Xeon E-53I5Y or equivalent) | 16 / 32 threads | 2 X 25 Gbit/s | - |

-| PERFORMANCE 2 | 768 GB | 3.00/3.6 GHz (Gold 6354 or equivalent) | 36 / 72 threads | 2 × 25 Gbit/s | - |
+| PERFORMANCE 2 | 768 GB | 3.00/3.6 GHz (Gold 6354 or equivalent) | 36 / 72 threads | 2 X 25 Gbit/s | - |

-| PERFORMANCE 3 | 1536 GB | 2.60/3.5 GHz (Gold 6348 or equivalent) | 56 / 112 threads | 2 × 25 Gbit/s | - |
+| PERFORMANCE 3 | 1536 GB | 2.60/3.5 GHz (Gold 6348 or equivalent) | 56 / 112 threads | 2 X 25 Gbit/s | - |

-| PERFORMANCE 4 | 512 GB | 2.50/4.1 GHz (Intel 6426Y or equivalent) | 32 / 64 threads | 2 × 25 Gbit/s | 2 × NVIDIA L40S 48GB |
+| PERFORMANCE 4 | 512 GB | 2.50/4.1 GHz (Intel 6426Y or equivalent) | 32 / 64 threads | 2 X 25 Gbit/s | 2 x NVIDIA L40S 48 GB |

 Notes

-- (3) Physical connectivity is shared for both network access and block storage access, thanks to a converged Cisco UCS architecture.
+- (3) Physical connectivity is shared for network access and block storage access, thanks to a converged Cisco UCS architecture.

 - (5) High availability on a cluster is available only with a minimum of 2 nodes.